Frequently Asked Questions

 Are you a member of any professional organizations?

-I am a proud member of the Professional Photographers of America (PPA), the Wedding and Portrait Photographers International (WPPI), the International Society of Professional Wedding Photographers (ISPWP) and Fearless Photographers.
+I am a proud member of the Professional Photographers of America (PPA), the Wedding and Portrait Photographers International (WPPI), the International Society of Professional Wedding Photographers (ISPWP), The Wedding Photojournalists Association (WPJA) and Fearless Photographers.

 Have you ever won any awards for your wedding photography?